arthmis/better-bookmarks/README.md

 ## Future changes
 - I want to allow reordering collections and allow moving bookmarks between collections with drag and drop ideally
+- Make aesthetic improvements and rethink the triple dot button design and location in the layout

 ## Setup